pigimonaco/EuclidMocksPipeline/README.md

 ## Selection

-* createSelection.py [input file] [random]: creates a selection for a galaxy or a random catalog; the second option is chose if "random" or "1" is provided when calling the script.
+* createSelection.py [input file] [random]: creates a selection for a galaxy or a random catalog; the second option is chosen if "random" or "1" is provided when calling the script.
 The parameters of the selection are specified in the sel_input_[input.selection_tag].py, where selection_tag is given in the input file.

 ## Measurements of galaxy catalogs:

-* dndz.py [input file]: given a data catalog and a selection, it measures the number density of galaxies (number of galaxies brighter than the flux limit per sq deg per redshift interval as a function of redshift) in the catalog, needed to create the random catalog.
-It also provides number densities smoothed in redshift.

 * writeCatalogs4LE3.py [input file]: given a selection, it writes galaxy and random catalogs in redshift shells, in files that are